DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="deletetemplate"></a>
 # **DeleteTemplate**
-> SuccessMultipleErrorsResponse DeleteTemplate (string templateId)
+> TemplateDeleteResponse DeleteTemplate (string templateId, string version = null)

 Delete a template